 To quote Madeline L’Engle from her book Walking on Water,

 None of God’s own creation is of a poor quality.
-We inherit our desire to create from Him.
+We inherit our desire to create and do so with excellence from Him.
 We are after all made in His image.
 Yet, in the modern church it seems at times some have convinced themselves artistic mediocrity is a hallmark evidencing a superior piety.

-Might it be we assume that because God can achieve His will without us, that our role, especially in areas of esthetics and art are inconsequential?
+Might it be we assume that because God can achieve His will without us that our role in bringing about His will especially in the areas of aesthetics and art are inconsequential?